Even the smallest eye injury can quickly develop into a big disaster.

 Her gut told her he was full of hooey but, well, maybe if we just gave him one more chance…

-We went and saw the other vet who did drops to test for tears/punctures (which the other vet never bothered doing) and immediately he said we needed to get to a specialist.
-Which we did.
+We went and saw the other vet who did drops to test for tears/punctures (which the other vet never bothered doing).
+Immediately, he said we needed to get to a specialist, which we did.

 And that’s how I ended up with my fake eye because my eye was so infected it had to be removed pronto.